 Be a speaker first and a teacher second

 I don’t care how important and well-researched your material is.
 If you’re standing behind a computer reading from the screen, you may as well be saying “Bueller, Bueller?”
-Your attendees will gone by the first slide.
+Your attendees will be gone by the first slide.
 While they may do you the courtesy of keeping your webinar on the screen while they scroll through Facebook and Twitter, they’re not really with you.

 Have a thoroughly-planned outline and know it well enough that you can speak conversationally instead of just reading it.
 You can’t make eye contact over the Internet, but you can smile while you speak so people can hear that you’re happy to be there.